-The objective of the SIBAC Programme is to raise awareness of international principles and best practice in combating corruption in selected countries of the Middle East and North Africa region.
-It also aims to encourage governments and companies to develop and implement integrity measures and tools, with a view to leveling the playing field for businesses operating in the region
+This programme raises awareness of international principles and best practice in combating corruption in selected countries in the Middle East and North Africa region.
+It encourages governments and companies to develop and implement integrity measures and tools with a view to levelling the playing field for businesses operating in the region.